iptch/go-techbier-2024/theory-slides.md

 - You get the chance to get your fingers dirty with your first Go project
 - After each theory block, we will give you time to mess around in some Go code
+- It makes sense if more experienced Gophers sit with less experienced ones
+  - Collaboration is very welcome!

 - Instructions to get the code skeleton:
 ```bash